 You can help eliminate much of the risk involved in building a new Intranet (or any other new IT project) within your organization with careful planning.
 Below we step through how you can create an Intranet project plan poised for success from the very beginning.

-For a thorough rundown of all activities involved, download our free white paper, Creating Your Intranet Checklist.
+For a thorough rundown of all activities involved, download our free white paper on Creating Your Intranet Checklist.

 Who are the stakeholders that have an interest in the new Intranet?
 There needs to be a business case that supports your decision to create a new Intranet - and gaining their buy-in helps secure project success early on.